 Angels Camp is the town that inspired the great Mark Twain to write his short story, “The Celebrated Jumping Frog of Calaveras County”.
 This book was his first success.
-This annual Jumping Frog Jubilee began in 1928 and continues today from Thursday through Sunday in the first week of May.
+This annual Jumping Frog Jubilee began in 1928 and continues today from Thursday through Sunday the third week of May.
 A Frog Hop Walk of Fame is located along South Main Street (Highway 49) and bronze plaques embedded in the sidewalks feature the winning frog names from some 85+ years of this contest.

 This town like several other gold mining towns is built on the bottom and sides of a ravine.
 The town looks quite ‘western’ almost like a Hollywood set.
 For example, the establishments that line the main street have iron shutters and fancy brick work.

 The town was named after George Angel who discovered gold here in 1848.
 In actuality he was not a miner by trade but a merchant.
 He founded a trading post and made lots of money off of the miners by selling clothes and goods.
 Like many of the mining towns in this part of California, Angels Camp at one time had a population beyond what it is today.
 In just one year from 1848 to 1849 the population of Angels Camp swelled to over 4,500.
 Today the population is starting to creep closer to it’s historical gold mining days at just under 4,000.

 Angels Camp Museum is located on 753 South Main Street; the three acres are located on site of the original Angels Quartz Mine.
 Like many of the other museums in the old gold mining towns they exhibit gold mining equipment, wagons, minerals, and artifacts – housed in three buildings as well as outdoors.
 Outdoor exhibits include era mining equipment (not replicas) including a waterwheel (still in it’s original location), drills, ore cars and a model of a stamp mill.